This is the multi-page printable view of this section. Click here to print.

 |

-You can view the registered record information on the Hosted Zone List page, and add, change, or delete records.
-Records are items that set communication with DNS servers, informing the server of the IP address connected to the domain and how to handle requests sent to the domain.
+On the Hosted Zone List page, you can view the registered record information and add, modify, or delete records.
+A record is an item that configures communication with the DNS server, informing the server of the IP address associated with the domain and how to handle requests sent to the domain.

 |---|---|